bkuhn/talks/SCALE-2012/compliance.markdown

 + I'm not giving up on this &hellip;
        + &hellip; until there is no developer left in the world &hellip;
        + &hellip; who cares to enforce the GPL for the rights of users &hellip;
-       + &hellip; no matter how many embedded companies try to make me stop.
+       + &hellip; no matter how many embedded companies try to make me stop &hellip;
+       + &hellip; or how many anti-GPL developers they recruit to try to stop me.

 # More Info / Talk License